blacklanternsecurity/bbot/docs/scanning/configuration.md

 http_debug: false
 # Maximum number of HTTP redirects to follow
 http_max_redirects: 5
-# Set the maximum number of HTTP links that can be followed in a row (0 == no spidering allowed)
-web_spider_distance: 0
-# Set the maximum directory depth for the web spider
-web_spider_depth: 1
-# Set the maximum number of links that can be followed per page
-web_spider_links_per_page: 25
 # DNS query timeout
 dns_timeout: 5
 # How many times to retry DNS queries